-Figures 5a and 5f give indicators of the solar and volcanic aerosol variations.
-Figure 5f shows the volcanic aerosol optical depth, AOD (at 550 nm).
-Many of the dates of reported Thames freezing events are soon after volcanic eruptions, even if in some cases the associated rise in AOD is relatively minor.
-This not always true: for example, the major rise in AOD thought to be caused by eruption of Kuwae (or potentially Tofua) in 1452/3 is not followed by a known report of the Thames freezing; the same is true for the peak AOD associated with a number of erupting volcanoes in 1441/2, and that associated with the eruption of Huaynaputina in 1600.
+Panels (a) and (f) of figure 5 give indicators of the solar and volcanic aerosol variations.
+Panel (f) shows the volcanic aerosol optical depth, AOD (at 550nm).
+It is apparent that many of the dates of reported Thames freezing events are soon after volcanic eruptions, even if in some cases the associated rise in AOD is relatively minor.
+This not always true, for example, the major rise in AOD thought to be caused by eruption of Kuwae (or potentially Tofua) in 1452/3 is not followed by a known report of the Thames freezing, the same is true for the peak AOD associated with a number of erupting volcanoes in 1441/2 and that associated with the eruption of Huaynaputina in 1600.
 The putative Kuwae/Tofua eruption is one of those that has been linked with the second pulse of the LIA.
-Thames freeze winters that could be associated with significant AOD rises (to within the estimated 1-year uncertainty in the ice sheet core dating) are 1595, 1640, 1677, 1695, 1811 and 1814.
+Thames freeze winters that could be associated with significant AOD rises (to within the estimated 1 year uncertainty in the ice sheet core dating) are 1595, 1640, 1677, 1695, 1811 and 1814.
 The largest peak in the AOD in the period covered by figure 5 is the major eruption of Tambora in July 1815.
-The effect of this can be seen in $\Delta T{\rm NH}$ and in all the CET anomalies, including for summer (ΔT{JJA}), the negative values of which in 1816 mark the so-called "year without summer".
-Eyewitness accounts tell us that the Tambora eruption took place after the 1814 frost fair; that year's fair might be related to the major unknown eruption inferred from the ice core data to have taken place two or three years earlier at tropical latitudes and followed soon after by four known eruptions.
+The effect of this can be seen in $\Delta T{\rm NH}$ , and in all the CET anomalies - including for summer ( $\Delta T{\rm JJA}$ ), the negative values of which in 1816 mark the so-called "year without summer".
+Eye-witness accounts tell us that the Tambora eruption certainly occurred after the 1814 frost fair, which might be related to the major unknown eruption inferred from the ice core data to have taken place 2 or 3 years earlier at tropical latitudes and followed soon after by 4 known eruptions.
 Hence it is probable that volcanic eruptions contributed to generating conditions that led to the Thames freezing over, but the lack of a clear one-to-one relationship indicates that they are not the only factor involved.